-4. Adopt rules pursuant to chapter 17A of the Iowa Code (The Iowa Administrative Procedures Act) establishing the criteria to be used by the Transportation Commission for allocating funds as a result of any long-range planning process.
+4. Adopt rules pursuant to Chapter 17A of the Iowa Code (The Iowa Administrative Procedures Act) establishing the criteria to be used by the Transportation Commission for allocating funds as a result of any long-range planning process.
 The Transportation Commission shall adopt such rules and regulations in accordance with the provisions of Chapter 17A as it may deem necessary to transact its business and for the administration and exercise of its powers and duties.

-Note: Administrative rules that govern functions or programs within the purview of the Commission are included in [link to section of handbook that includes pertinent department rules].
+Note: Administrative rules that govern functions or programs within the purview of the Commission are included on page 36.